testfairy/docs/docs/061_Continuous_Integration/5_Visual_Studio_Team_Services.md

 ###Visual Studio Team Services + TestFairy

-This doc will help VSTS users to upload thires apps (*.apk/*.ipa) to TestFairy.
+This doc will help VSTS users to upload apps (*.apk/*.ipa) to TestFairy.

 Adding UpluadToTestFairy to your exsisting build: